UnifiedID2/uid2-docs-preview/preview/docs/endpoints/post-identity-map.md

 `POST '{environment}/v2/identity/map'`

->IMPORTANT: You must encrypt all request using your secret.
-For details and Python script examples, see [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md).
+>IMPORTANT: You must encrypt all requests using your secret.
+For details, and code examples in different programming languages, see [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md).

 ### Path Parameters